 While the Salem Witch Trials in Massachusetts may be some of the most famous witch trials in the world, the witch trials in Austria at Moosham Castle may be the bloodiest.

 Thousands of young women were accused of witchcraft and brought to Moosham Castle centuries ago.
 They were tortured and killed in the dungeon.
-Unsurprisingly, the castle hasn’t quite escaped this bloody history and visitors report hearing chilling screams and seeing frenzied ghosts throughout its halls.
+Unsurprisingly, the now considered haunted castle hasn’t quite escaped this bloody history and visitors report hearing chilling screams and seeing frenzied ghosts throughout its halls.

 #6: Predjama Castle, Slovenia